-You must first of all search the land registry5 to see if the relevant interest of the premises is registered on the land registry.
-If they are registered, you then need to determine if they are registered to a social landlord.
-See chapter 'Identifying social landlords'.
+You must first of all search the land registry5 to see if the relevant interest of the premises is registered.
+If registered, you then need to determine if they are registered to a social landlord.
+See Chapter 'Identifying social landlords'.